ProtoTSNet: Interpretable Multivariate Time Series Classification With Prototypical Parts: Prototypical Parts for Multivariate Time-series

 The complete training process consists of two distinct phases: encoder pretraining and main ProtoTSNet training, as illustrated in Figure~\ref{fig:training_process} and detailed in Algorithm~\ref{algo:training_process}.

 \textbf{Phase 1: Encoder Pretraining.} We train a standard autoencoder to reconstruct the input time series using MSE loss.
 No prototypes are involved - the goal is to learn meaningful feature representations.
-After pretraining, we discard the decoder and retain only the encoder weights.
+After pretraining, the decoder is discarded, and only the encoder weights are retained for initialization of the main model.

 \textbf{Phase 2: Main ProtoTSNet Training.} We introduce the prototypes as learnable parameters and train the complete architecture.
 The pretrained encoder weights serve as initialization, while prototypes are randomly initialized in the latent space.
+The final classification layer is initialized to promote early prototype-class alignment: weights corresponding to a prototype’s own class (positive connections) are set to~1, weights to other classes (negative connections) to~-0.5, and all biases are disabled in both the final layer and the $1\times1$ feature-mixing convolution layer.
+This initialization provides a meaningful separation between supportive and opposing prototype evidence from the start, reinforcing the interpretability of the model.
 The training follows a cyclical process consisting of four stages, repeated multiple times:

 \begin{enumerate} \item \textbf{Warm epochs:} SGD optimization applied exclusively to prototypes and the $1 \times 1$ convolution layer weights, while encoder parameters remain frozen.
 This allows prototypes to adapt to the pretrained latent space.